-Cost of acquisition of shares or debentures- shares or debentures acquired in consideration of conversion of debenture, debenture stock or deposit certificate shall be deemed to be the cost of cost of improvement x CII for the year in which the asset is sold Indexed Cost of improvement = CII for the year in which the improvement To asset took place.
+Cost of acquisition of shares or debentures- shares or debentures acquired in consideration of conversion of debenture, debenture stock or deposit certificate shall be deemed to be the cost of addition or improvement in the capital asset.
+It also includes any expenditure incurred in protecting or curing the title.
+In other words, cost of improvement includes all those expenditures, which are incurred to increase the value of the capital asset.